 Exemptions are significant because they can make the difference between keeping or losing an asset in bankruptcy.
 For this reason, make sure to research your state's exemption laws carefully before filing your case.

 Typically 20 to 40 days after you submit your bankruptcy case, you must attend a required hearing called the 341 meeting of creditors.
-At the 341 hearing, the bankruptcy trustee (and any creditors who choose to participate) can ask you questions under oath about your bankruptcy and your financial affairs.
+At the 341 hearing, the bankruptcy trustee (and any creditors who choose to participate) can ask you questions under oath about your bankruptcy and financial affairs.
 The court will mail you a notice containing the date, time, and location of your meeting of creditors.
 If you don't go, the court will usually dismiss your bankruptcy.

 Even if you want to file on your own, talking to a bankruptcy attorney before filing your case can help you discover hidden dangers and avoid mistakes.
 Many bankruptcy attorneys offer free consultations and can provide you with valuable information about the bankruptcy process.
-For this reason, it's generally a good idea to consult an attorney before filing your case.
+For this reason, it's generally a good idea to consult a bankruptcy attorney before filing your case.